daysch/games_suite/README.md

 To play a game, navigate in a fresh terminal window to the finalproject folder.
 Type in `python games.py` notice the error message.
 You need to choose which game to play!
 You can do this by typing either `hangman` or `minesweeper` after games.py.
-Basic gameplay is thus `python games.py hangman` or `python games.py minesweeper`
+Basic gameplay is thus `python games.py hangman` or `python games.py minesweeper`.
+You may also play the game directly via `python hangman.py` or `python minesweeper.py`.

 Minesweeper: